bakhtin/iroha-sandbox/iroha-transfer-asset/step2.md

 The code snippet below:
 * creates a connection object
-* configures private key of user Alice, so Alice could confirm transactions
+* configures private key of user Alice, so Alice could sign transactions
 * sets up helper methods to allow tracing of each stage the transaction passes in Iroha - that way you will see the logs of what is going on in the system.

 You can directly copy the snippet into a text editor right next to it or modify it if you feel like it.